eddienubes/carnytools/README.md

-# Collection of tools for TypeScript development
+# Collection of tools for TypeScript